The Amber Trust was created to help blind and partially sighted children, who have a talent or a love for music.

 - Travel related to musical activities

 Many of the blind or partially sighted children living in the UK have a real flair for music and, given the right support, they can develop their talents to remarkable ends, fulfilling their potential as individuals as well as musicians.

-Amber knows that children with sight loss, such as brothers Luke and Scott, including those with additional disabilities, are less likely than sighted children to receive tuition or assistance.
+Amber knows that children with sight loss, including those with additional disabilities, are less likely than sighted children to receive tuition or assistance.
 This is often due to discrimination and to other people’s misunderstandings about disability.